Do I Need a Pool Liner Pad? Above Ground Pool Guide

 Quick Answer

-Yes, you absolutely need a pool liner pad for your above ground pool.
+A pool liner pad is strongly recommended for nearly all above ground pools, with only a few limited exceptions.
 It protects the liner from punctures, provides cushioning, and extends the liner's lifespan significantly.

 Why Pool Liner Pads Are Essential